 Patient PreparationTop

 The patient should be fully awake and cooperative to perform this procedure; otherwise, the patient’s airway must be secured with endotracheal intubation.
-Ideally, proactive endotracheal intubation should be done because of the high risk of aspiration and respiratory compromise, either from the procedure or toxic ingestion.
+Ideally, proactive endotracheal intubation should be done because of the high risk of aspiration and respiratory compromise, either from the procedure or from the toxic ingestion.

 EquipmentTop